-The federal banking agencies are required to take "prompt corrective action" with respect to financial institutions that do not meet minimum capital requirements.
-The law establishes five categories for this purpose: "well-capitalized," "adequately capitalized," "undercapitalized," "significantly undercapitalized" and "critically undercapitalized."
-To be considered "well-capitalized," an insured depository institution must maintain minimum capital ratios and must not be subject to any order or written directive to meet and maintain a specific capital level for any capital measure.
-An institution that fails to remain well-capitalized becomes subject to a series of restrictions that increase in severity as its capital condition weakens.
-Such restrictions may include a prohibition on capital distributions, restrictions on asset growth or restrictions on the ability to receive regulatory approval of applications.
+The federal banking agencies are required to take "prompt corrective action" with respect to financial institutions that do not more much capital requirements.
+The law establishes five categories for this purpose: "well-capitalized," "adequately tapitalized," "significantly undercapitalized" and "critically undercapitalized."
+To be considered "well-capitalized," insured depository institution must maintain minimum capital ratios and must not be subject to any order or written directive tracet and maintain a specific capital level for any capital measure.
+An institution that fails to remain well-capitalized behinders a series of restrictions that increase in severity as its capital condition weakens.
+Such restrictions may include prohibition on capital distributions, restrictions on asset growth or restrictions on the ability to receive regulatory approval opplications.
 The regulations apply only to banks and not to BHCs.
-However, the Federal Reserve is authorized to take appropriate action at the holding company level, based on the undercapitalized status of the holding company's subsidiary banking institutions.
-In certain instances relating to an undercapitalized banking institution, the BHC would be required to guarantee the performance of the undercapitalized subsidiary's capital restoration plan and could be liable for civil money damages for failure to fulfill those guarantee commitments.
+However, the Federal Reserve is authorized to appropriate action at the holding company level, based on the undercapitalized status of the holding company's banking institutions.
+In certain instances relating to an undercapitalized banking institution, the BHC would be required guarantee the performance of the undercapitalized subsidiary's capital restoration plan and could be liable for civil danages for failure to fulfill those guarantee commitments.

 In addition, failure to meet capital requirements may cause an institution to be directed to raise additional capital.
-Federal law further mandates that the agencies adopt safety and soundness standards generally relating to operations and management, asset quality and executive compensation, and authorizes administrative action against an institution that fails to meet such standards.
-Failure to meet capital guidelines may subject a banking organization to a variety of other enforcement remedies, including additional substantial restrictions on its operations and activities, termination of deposit insurance by the FDIC and, under certain conditions, the appointment of a conservator or receiver.
+Federal farether mandates that the agencies adopt safety and soundness standards generally relating to operations and management, assetty and executive compensation, and authorizes administrative action against an institution that fails to meet such Fraindards meet capital guidelines may subject a banking organization to a variety of other enforcement remedies, and additional substantial restrictions on its operations and activities, termination of deposit insurance by the FDIC and, under cortain on, the appointment of a conservator or receiver.

-At December 31, 2022, we exceeded the requirements contained in the applicable regulations, policies and directives pertaining to capital adequacy to be classified as "well capitalized" and are unaware of any material violation or alleged violation of these regulations, policies or directives (see table below).
-Rapid growth, poor loan portfolio performance, or poor earnings performance, or a combination of these factors, could change our capital position in a relatively short period of time, making additional capital infusions necessary.
-Our capital ratios can be found in Note 17 to the Notes to our Consolidated Financial Statements.
+At December 31, 2022, we exceeded the requirements contained in the applicable regulations, policies and directives pertaining tapital adequacy to be classified as "well capitalized" and are unaware of any material violation or alleged violation of thesatations, policies or directives (see table below).
+Rapid growth, poor loan portfolio performance, or poor performance, or a combination of these factors, could change our capital position in a relatively short period of time, mathiting al capital infusions necessary.
+Our capital ratios can be found in Note 17 to the Notes to our Consolidated Ringmunders.